The Twelve Chairs (1970 film): Plot

+Meanwhile, Vorobyaninov and Bender locate the eleven remaining chairs in a museum in Moscow, just as seven are taken away to be sold.
+The remaining four do not contain the jewels.
+One of the seven is bought by a stranger whom Vorobyaninov fails to catch.
+The other six are sold to a travelling theatre troupe, and, posing as actors, they manage to open three chairs before being interrupted.
+To keep up the ruse, Vorobyaninov agrees to perform in the troupe's play, but succumbs to stage fright, and he and Bender are thrown off the troupe's boat.

+The two manage to reach Yalta, where the troupe docks next, and convince the manager's assistant, Sevitsky, to sell them the three remaining chairs for thirty rubles.
+Bender, inspired by a statue of Dostoyevsky, convinces Vorobyaninov to fake an epileptic seizure, compelling the townfolk to raise the money needed.
+The two buy two of the chairs from Sevitsky, who reveals he sold the third to a high rope performer at a circus.
+These two chairs also prove empty.
+After Vorobyaninov and Bender retrieve the chair from the circus, they encounter Father Fydor, who frantically climbs with the chair straight up the side of a mountain.
+After finding out that it doesn't contain the jewels, he finds that he is unable to get down again without help.
+Vorobyaninov and Bender leave him to his fate.

-Vorobyaninov and Bender return to Moscow where they discover the last chair, which is located in a recreational centre for railway workers, which is inconvenient due to the presence of so many witnesses.
-Vorobyaninov and Bender return after closing time, entering through a window Bender secretly had unlocked earlier.
+Vorobyaninov and Bender return to Moscow, where they discover the last chair in a recreational centre for railway workers, which is inconvenient due to the presence of so many witnesses.
+Vorobyaninov and Bender return after closing time, entering through a window Bender had secretly unlocked earlier.
 Bender carefully and quietly opens the chair cushion, only to be found empty.
-A watchman finds them and Vorobyaninov demands to know what happened to the jewels.
-The watchman explains that the jewels they accidentally found was used to finance construction of the recreation centre.
-Driven into a sudden rage, Vorobyaninov smashes the chair to pieces and assaults the officer whom the watchman has summoned.
-After admonishing him for hitting a policeman, Bender leads the way and they escape into the night.
+A watchman finds them, and Vorobyaninov demands to know what happened to the jewels.
+The watchman explains that the jewels they accidentally found were used to finance the construction of the recreation centre.
+Driven into a sudden rage, Vorobyaninov smashes the chair to pieces and assaults an officer whom the watchman has summoned.
+After admonishing him for hitting a policeman, Bender leads the way, and they escape into the night.

 The next day, Bender proposes that he and Vorobyaninov go their separate ways, since they are already targeted by the authorities.
-In a desperate attempt to keep Bender from leaving, Vorobyaninov flings the remains of the last chair into the air, and collapses to the ground feigning an epileptic seizure, a con they used during their travels.
-Attracted by the crowd and understanding what Vorobyaninov is doing, Bender calls for the crowd's attention and begs the passers-by to give generously.
-Using simple gestures, the two men cement their partnership in crime.
+In a desperate attempt to keep Bender from leaving, Vorobyaninov flings the remains of the last chair into the air and collapses to the ground, once again feigning an epileptic seizure.
+Attracted by the crowd and understanding what Vorobyaninov is doing, Bender calls for the crowd's attention and begs the passers-by to give generously, cementing their partnership in crime.